-Robinson, a Republican, was the representative for Iowa's 3rd congressional district from 1931 to 1933.
+Robinson was the representative for Iowa’s 3rd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Robinson missed 31 of 591 roll call votes, which is 5.2%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.